Home

 Nathan Barrymore

 I am an Assistant Professor of Business, Government and Society at the McCombs School of Business at The University of Texas at Austin.
 I am also a senior fellow at the Wharton ESG Initiative.
-I study corporate ESG (environmental, social and governance issues), with an emphasis on employees.

 Before joining McCombs, I completed my PhD at the University of Maryland.
 Prior to academia, I planned and was the founding principal of a charter high school in Los Angeles.